clEsperanto/clesperanto-doc/docs/clesperantoj/install.rst

 From Maven Repository (Recommended)
 ------------------------------------

-The easiest way to use clesperantoj is to add it as a dependency in your Maven project via the `Maven SciJava repository <https://maven.scijava.org/#nexus-search;quick~clesperantoj>`_.
+The easiest way to use clesperantoj is to add it as a dependency in your Maven project from the `Maven SciJava repository <https://maven.scijava.org/#nexus-search;quick~clesperantoj>`_.

-**Step 1: Add the Repository**
+**Step 1: Add SciJava Repository**

 If your project doesn't already include the SciJava repository, add it to your ``pom.xml``: